deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

 # DeadFry42 Linux Hyprland dotfiles

+> [!WARNING]
+> these are the experimental dotfiles.
+> things are expected to break / not work.
+> please wait until they are in the main branch until you use them.
+>
+> many things are still destined to change, such as:
+>   - notifications
+>   - application launcher
+>   - control panel (it's still unfinished)
+>   - config layout

 the .config files for my Hyprland rice.

 my dotfiles for Hyprland, themed around the KDE Plasma "Mountain" background for KDE Plasma 5.27.